 Inspection Record Card

 Instructions for requesting inspections are located on the back of your building permit on the inspection record card, which lists the required inspection areas.
 Work shall not be concealed prior to obtaining an inspection.
-Be certain to obtain all inspections listed on the inspection record card.
+Be certain to obtain all inspections necessary to your project, listed on the inspection record card.

 To schedule an inspection, call the Inspection Request Line at (303) 234-5933 or send your request through our online Inspection Request Form.

 Effective December 1, 2014 mid-roof inspections are required for asphalt roof coverings.

 - Inspections are required in some form for all building permits.
 The inspection record posted on the job will have a list of required inspections.
 This is a general record so only inspections that would apply to your specific project would be required.

 - Inspections requested prior to 11:59 pm on that business day are performed the following business day.
 Be sure to anticipate the need for inspections to prevent delays.

 - Starting Monday, September 12th, 2016: Inspection time requests will be taken only by email.
 Please email time requests to firstname.lastname@example.org by 8:00a.m., with the PROPERTY ADDRESS LISTED IN THE SUBJECT LINE OF THE EMAIL.
 Inspection time windows will not be provided if sent after 8:00a.m.